truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/General/ManageSysConfigSCALE.md

 - hybrid storage
 ---

-TrueNAS SCALE allows users to manage the system configuration by uploading or downloading configurations, or by resetting the system to the default configuration.
+TrueNAS allows users to manage the system configuration by uploading or downloading configurations, or by resetting the system to the default configuration.

 ## System Configuration Options
 The **Manage Configuration** option on the **System > General Settings** screen provides three options: